eyupakdniz/go-assignment/go-redis/README.md

 Redis is an open-source, in-memory data structure store that is commonly used as a database, cache, and message broker.
 It is designed for high-performance data storage and retrieval, providing fast access to data by keeping it entirely in memory.

-Docker is a containerization platform that enables the creation and management of lightweight, isolated containers
+Docker is a containerization platform that enables the creation and management of lightweight, isolated containers.